wombleton/gitlaw-nz/acts/G/Government Roading Powers Act 1989.md

 Commencementsee section 1(2)

-*   Act name: substituted, on 1 August 2008, by [section 50(1)][0] of the Land Transport Management Amendment Act 2008 (2008 No 47).
+*   Act name: replaced, on 1 August 2008, by [section 50(1)][0] of the Land Transport Management Amendment Act 2008 (2008 No 47).

 ---

 ###### Note

-Changes authorised by [section 17C][1] of the Acts and Regulations Publication Act 1989 have been made in this reprint.
+Changes authorised by [subpart 2][1] of Part 2 of the Legislation Act 2012 have been made in this reprint.

-A general outline of these changes is set out in the notes at the end of this reprint, together with other explanatory material about this reprint.
+Note 4 at the end of this reprint provides a list of the amendments incorporated.

 This Act is administered by the Ministry of Transport.